TanGentleman/TanTan/Issues.md

 - Slow_Status needs to always apply, even if 'config arg' string shortcut used

 Under development:
+- Tokenizer using an offline, local, pretrained GPT2 Model
 - Documentation for the chatbot
 - Documentation for the reddit scraper
 - Integration between reddit scraping and chatbot